-Cash flows from financing activities decreased by \$49.6 million to \$13.6 million cash outflow in the first quarter of fiscal 2021 compared to \$63.2 million outflow in the first quarter of fiscal 2020, primarily due to:
+Cash flows from financing activities decreased by \$87.4 million to \$79.0 million cash outflow in the first half of fiscal 2021 compared to \$8.4 million inflow in the first half of fiscal 2020, primarily due to:

-- \$39.9 million decrease in repayments of long-term debt, primarily due to repayments of funds from the 2020 Credit Agreement in first three months of fiscal 2021 compared to repayment of funds from the 2016 Credit Agreement in the prior year period; - \$19.0 million increase in proceeds from long-term debt, primarily due to funds received from the 2020 Credit Agreement; and - \$12.0 million decrease in net repayments from short-term debt, primarily due to movements in short term loans.
+- \$1,375.7 million decrease in proceeds from long-term debt, primarily due to funds received from the 2020 Credit Agreement, partially offset by; - \$1,235.7 million decrease in repayments of long-term debt, primarily due to repayments of funds from the 2020 Credit Agreement in first half of fiscal 2021 compared to repayment of funds from the 2016 Credit Agreement in the prior year period; - \$23.0 million decrease in repurchase of common stock compared to prior year period; - \$15.4 million decrease in net repayments from short-term debt, primarily due to movements in short term loans.

 On April 1, 2020, the Company entered into a Revolving Credit and Term Loan Agreement (the 2020 Credit Agreement), among the Company and KeyBank National Association, as administrative agent.
-The 2020 Credit Agreement provides for (a) a multicurrency revolving credit facility (the 2020 Revolving Credit Facility) in an aggregate principal amount of \$1.29 billion and (b) a term loan facility (the 2020 Term Loan Facility) in an aggregate principal amount of \$850.0 million, each of which, unless terminated earlier, mature on April 1, 2025.
+The 2020 Credit Agreement provides for (a) a multicurrency revolving credit facility (the 2020 Revolving Credit Facility) in an aggregate principal amount of \$1.29 billion and (b) a term loan facility (the 2020 Term Loan Facility) in an aggregate principal amount of \$1.29 billion and (b) a term loan facility (the 2020 Term Loan Facility) in an aggregate principal amount of \$850.0 million, each of which, unless terminated earlier, mature on April 1, 2025.
 In addition, the Company has the ability from time to time to request an increase to the size of the revolving credit facility or establish one or more new term loans under the term loan facility in an aggregate amount up to \$1.605 billion, subject to the discretionary participation of the lenders.